 Gill Gittins, LGA Principal Negotiating Officer, updated members on the negotiations, noting that the Fire Minister in England had given his feedback and requested additional information.
-Gill said that the Welsh Government wished to engage in further discussions and that the Scottish Government had already provided a commitment to funding which would be sufficient to cover national negotiations and changes they wanted to see locally in the Scottish FRS.
-Gill also advised members that £10,000 had been allocated to work on the Court of Justice Matzak case, and would be used to seek a QC's opinion to inform guidance on the implications of the case.
-A sounding board had been set up to inform this work.
+Gill said that the Welsh Government was happy to engage in discussions and that the Scottish Government had already indicated funding would be available to cover national negotiations and changes they wanted to see locally in Scottish FRAs.
+Gill also advised members that £10,000 had been allocated to work on the Matzak Court of Justice case, and would be used to seek a QC's opinion.
+A sounding board would also be held to inform that work.